panesofglass/DataStarExamples/FSharpLibrary/Mvc/README.md

 4. Indicate what aspects you'd like to work on

 ## Contact
-Please open an issue to discuss your interest, here is the [DataStar Contribution Guidelines](https://github.com/starfederation/datastar/blob/develop/CONTRIBUTING.md) or to ask any questions about the project.
+Please open an issue to discuss your interest, here is the [Datastar Contribution Guidelines](https://github.com/starfederation/datastar/blob/develop/CONTRIBUTING.md) or to ask any questions about the project.

 ---
 Let's build something amazing together! 💪